A Guide to Summer in Asheville

 Friendly conversations continue with the energetic staff at the recently opened Nani’s Piri Piri Chicken, run by chef Meherwan Irani, who also owns the Chai Pani Indian street food restaurant and Spicewalla seasonings company.
 At his new spot, two pieces of tender rotisserie chicken perfumed with paprika and cardamom sing alongside a savory corn pudding.

-In nearby West Asheville, a lively, artsy area with charming shops and a bike-friendly walking trail, I check the progress of the Wrong Way River Lodge & Cabins; the row of A-frames overlooking the French Broad River Greenway will be ready to rent this summer.
+In nearby West Asheville, a lively, artsy area with charming shops and a bike-friendly walking trail, I check the Wrong Way River Lodge & Cabins, a row of A-frames overlooking the French Broad River Greenway available to rent.
 “This was our grown-up way to keep working on the river,” co-owner Shelton Steele tells me with a laugh.
 A former kayak instructor, he and business partner Joe Balcken, who was once a whitewater rafting guide, designed the urban campground around access to the outdoors, and they’ll set up guests with fishing, climbing, biking, and boating outfitters.
 The pair nudge me toward Foundy Street, just east in the River Arts District, a moderate walk or short drive along the greenway.
 There, surrounded by fantastically colorful graffiti art, I find the perfect cortado at Summit Coffee and stroll through Foundation Studios, to see local artists at work, and Marquee, a curated design center filled with regional art and antiques.
 A standout: woodworker Hayley Davison’s restored ladder-back chairs rewoven with colorful Shaker-style fabric tape.
 Usually, the smell of barbecue at the neighboring 12 Bones Smokehouse would tempt me (I rarely have the willpower to pass up a slab of those brown-sugar-dry-rubbed ribs), but it’s only open during the week, and so I save room for dinner.
 After a quick refresh at the airy and plant-filled Cursus Keme brewery, hidden off a nearby back road along the Swannanoa River, I meander through another long-standing treasure trove, the Antique Tobacco Barn, and see some of those familiar slat-back chairs with old cane seats that have somehow survived generations.

 I drive back downtown for dinner at Benne on Eagle, where chef de cuisine Cleophus “Ophus” Hethington showcases flavors of the African diaspora.
 The griot, a Haitian-style citrus-marinated pork shoulder covered in spicy cabbage slaw called pikliz, steals the show—a delicious homage to the ways Southern and Caribbean cultures overlap.
 Just blocks away, Sovereign Remedies bar serves a nightcap of local flavors: the Root Daiquiri with aged rum, lime, burdock, dandelion, and sarsaparilla.
-I sip and check who’s playing at the Orange Peel, where earlier this year I saw Waxahatchee and Madi Diaz sing down the house.
+I sip and check who’s playing at the Orange Peel, where earlier in the year I saw Waxahatchee and Madi Diaz sing down the house.

 photo: Tim Robison